 Trekking Bidoup Nui Ba National Park (Vườn quốc gia Bidoup Núi Bà in Vietnamese) in the Lam Dong province of Dalat for two days?!
 Sign us up!
 Dalat has some of the best hiking trails in Vietnam due to the mountainous region.
 Plus, it’s one of our favorite cities to visit in Vietnam.

 We’re always up for a new hiking and trekking adventure in Vietnam.
-Since living in Ho Chi Minh City for two years now, we haven’t been as active with hiking.
-The nearest hikes are over 2 hours away from the city so it requires some planning to do a hike.
-(Chau Chan Mountain is a good hike close enough to Ho Chi Minh City.)
+Since living in Ho Chi Minh City for 3+ years now, the nearest hikes are over 2 hours away from the city so it requires some planning to do a hike.
+(Chua Chan Mountain is a good hike close enough to Ho Chi Minh City.)

 We had the opportunity to join this Bidoup Nui Ba National Park trek with our friends at Vietnam Track who organized our previous Can Tho and Mekong Delta trips.
 They partnered with Tổ Ong Adventure, a local trekking company in Ho Chi Minh, to organize the trek.